 Recognizing the Symptoms:

 One of the very first signs of the onset of seasickness is that the unfortunate crew member afflicted with this nasty illness will experience a general malaise or drowsiness which is often combined with dizziness.
 This may be followed shortly thereafter by a slight headache or sometimes eye ache and the undeniable feeling of nausea.
-Then all at once, the cold sweats and pallor will hit you, often followed by violent and uncontrollable vomiting.
+Then all at once, the cold sweats and pallor will strike, often followed by violent and uncontrollable vomiting.

 Why some people become seasick while others don't is a mystery to me.
 It has to do with the inner ear (equilibrium) and visual signals sent to one's brain.
 Each individual's ability to adjust to motion aboard any moving vehicle, boat or plane varies.